NoharOSP/Perfect_Works_Build/README.md

 - Select which patches you wish to apply.
 - Press Patch.
 The script edits should take longer to patch as it has the most files to copy.

+WARNING: Do not put the patcher inside OneDrive.
+If used, xenoiso will not function correctly.
+A workaround to the issue will be looked into.

 ## Completion stats:

 - Name/terminology changes: 100%